bluegray/lein-scss/README.md

 * `:source-dir` is the directory containing your `.scss` source files.
 * `:dest-dir` is the directory where `.css` files will be generated.
 * `:executable` is the path to your sass conversion binary.
 * `:args` is a vector of arguments to add to the command.
+The input and output file arguments will be appended to this list.

 ## License